-Levels of Care: Independent Living, Assisted Living and Skilled Nursing that commonly comprise a CCRC.
+Levels of Care: Independent Living, Assisted Living and Skilled Nursing that commonly comprise a CCRC (LPC).
 Memory Support is often offered as a level of care as well.
 Licensure by level of care varies by state.

 LIBOR: London Inter-Bank Offered Rate (LIBOR) is the interest rate banks charge each other for short-term money, usually in Eurodollars, for terms of one day to one year.
-LIBOR may be used as the underlying rate for the Floating Leg a swap.
-The British Bankers Association (BBA) sets the rates daily.
-In 2017, the BBA announced its intention to wind down and replace LIBOR over a five year period.
-A replacement or replacements for LIBOR as a base interest rate or Index have not yet been identified.
-See Swap Index.
+Historically (prior to 2022), LIBOR was used as the underlying rate for the Floating Leg a swap.
+In 2017, the BBA announced its intention to wind down and replace LIBOR over a five-year period.
+The publication of LIBOR (1 month and 3 month) ceased at the end of June 2023.
+SOFR has become the primary replacement index for LIBOR.
+See SOFR and Swap Index.